jonathanlo411/dsc180b/README.md

 ## Overview
 This is part 2 of the DSC180 sequence.
 For the first part, please see the [DSC180A repository](https://github.com/jonathanlo411/dsc180a).
 This quarter focuses on auditing toxicity models [TextBlob](https://textblob.readthedocs.io/en/dev/), [vaderSentiment](https://github.com/cjhutto/vaderSentiment), and [Perspective API](https://perspectiveapi.com/).

+## Using
+For all cases you will need a PerspectiveAPI key.
+Fill out the PerspetiveAPI key into the `sample.secrets.json` and rename it to `secrets.json`.
+For example usage, see `notebooks/model-exploration.ipynb`.